lab1092/blender-manual_ja/manual/physics/soft_body/interior_forces.rst

 Luckily, Blender allows us to define additional *virtual* connections.
-On one hand we can define virtual connections between the diagonal edges of a quad face (:guilabel:`Stiff Quads`, *Image 1b*), on the other hand we can define virtual connections between a vertex and any vertices connected to it's neighbours (:guilabel:`Bending Stiffness`).
+On one hand we can define virtual connections between the diagonal edges of a quad face (*Stiff Quads*, *Image 1b*), on the other hand we can define virtual connections between a vertex and any vertices connected to it's neighbours (*Bending Stiffness*).
 In other words, the amount of bend that is allowed between a vertex and any other vertex that is separated by two edge connections.

 Edges Settings
 **************

-The characteristics of edges are set with the :guilabel:`Soft Body Edge` properties.
+The characteristics of edges are set with the *Soft Body Edge* properties.

 Use Edges
    Allow the edges in a Mesh Object to act like springs.